SamPav97/JavaScript-Applications-Exercises/README.md

 Some of the problems I solved in my JavaScript Applications course

 Experience gained with: HTTP requests, REST Services, BAAS (backend as a service), asynchronous code (Promises, using async/await), Templating, Routing.
-Creating architecture of an application; design patterns and their practical direction; createing own web components using the Web Components standard; building a Wepback environment from scratch.
+Creating architecture of an application; design patterns and their practical direction; creating own web components using the Web Components standard; building a Webpack environment from scratch.

 Skills obtained: Web Application Creation.